 This post may contain affiliate links.
 Please read our disclosure policy.

-Enjoy your Eggplant Parmesan with a crusty slice of warm, freshly baked French Bread, a crisp Caesar Salad or a zesty Italian Chopped Salad, or alongside savory Garlic Smashed Potatoes.
+Pair your Eggplant Parmesan with warm French Bread, a crisp Caesar Salad or Italian Chopped Salad, or savory Garlic Smashed Potatoes for a complete meal.

 Why You’ll Love This Recipe

-• Simplicity: The ingredients are easy to find, and the steps are simple.
-No fancy techniques needed here!
+- Simple Ingredients: The ingredients are easy to find, and the steps are clear—no special techniques needed.

 RELATED: Easy Comfort Food Recipes For One

-Eggplant Parmesan is an Italian dish that consists of slices of eggplant breaded and fried, layered with cheese and marinara or tomato sauce, and then baked until bubbly and golden.
+Eggplant Parmesan is a classic Italian-inspired dish made with slices of breaded and fried eggplant layered with mozzarella, Parmesan, and tomato sauce, then baked until bubbly and golden.

 Ingredients

-• Parmesan Cheese: For an extra punch, combine 1/4 cup of freshly shredded Parmesan with the breadcrumbs.
-Sprinkle an additional 2 tablespoons on top before baking.
-Fresh Parmesan is always better than pre-packaged options, offering a richer, more authentic taste.
+- Parmesan Cheese: Mix 1/4 cup of freshly shredded Parmesan with the breadcrumbs for coating, and sprinkle an additional 2 tablespoons on top before baking.
+Freshly shredded Parmesan has a richer flavor than pre-packaged varieties.

-• Eggplant: Select a small eggplant, roughly weighing around 11 ounces.
-Peeling is optional, but recommended, as the skin can sometimes turn out to be tough and a bit bitter.
-If you’ve got extra eggplant, consider using it to make a small batch of Caponata, Baba Ganoush or Chicken Tagine.
+- Eggplant: Use a small eggplant, about 11 ounces.
+Peeling is optional but recommended, as the skin can be tough and slightly bitter.
+Leftover eggplant works well in recipes like Caponata, Baba Ganoush or Chicken Tagine.

-• Mozzarella Cheese: This staple ingredient contributes to the melt-in-your-mouth layers in this eggplant dish.
-Its creamy, stretchy quality is irreplaceable.
-Use extra cheese in Caprese Pasta or on a Personal Pepperoni Pizza.
+- Mozzarella Cheese: Adds creamy, melty layers to the lasagna.
+Use any extra mozzarella in Caprese Pasta or on a Personal Pepperoni Pizza.

 Recipe Variations